Kodehodekatty/MoonShop/README.md

     -   [typescript-eslint/eslint-plugin](https://www.npmjs.com/package/@typescript-eslint/eslint-plugin)
 -   [Vite](https://vitejs.dev/)

+##CSS and styling
+ - used normal CSS instead of the requested SCSS.
+Before, only SCSS could make variables for styling, however, this functionality has been integrated into normal CSS, and thus was not needed, in my opinion.

 ## Other sources
 - The image was generated using the Midjourney bot [direct link to image ](https://www.midjourney.com/jobs/04387c01-18da-490b-a542-b6e0e56ee27e?index=0)
 - the same image was used for the favicon to the page, but as an SVG file ( `/public/icon.svg`), located in  `/index.html`